OC35-stack/OC35-stack/README.md

 # Oliver Chappell

-## 31 year old deaf man with experience in Python and Javascript.
+## 31 year old deaf male with experience in Python and Javascript.

 I’m currently working on a game with my best friend called Prince Arthur: Monsters of Albion.